Terahertz transitions in finite carbon chains: Optical transitions in finite chains

 which linearly depends on $N$ in the long-chain limit.
 For transitions between an edge state and non-edge state, the transition dipole moment has a non-trivial dependence on $N$ (see Fig.~\ref{figure_v_mat}~(b)) since one function is exponential-like, the other plane-wave-like (see Fig.~\ref{figure_wave}).

 Let us now consider the case where both ends of the chain are terminated by gold, i.e., $\Delta_1=\Delta_2$.
 In this instance, our molecules possess mirror symmetry and the eigenfunctions are either even or odd, and within our eigenvalue numeration scheme, successive eigenvectors are of opposite parity.
 For an optical transition to be allowed the parity of the initial and final state must be different.
 Since the eigenfunctions of the HOMO and LUMO levels are of differing parity (see Fig.~\ref{figure_wave}), optical transitions between them are allowed, and for long enough chains correspond to energies in the highly desirable THz range.
 It should also be noted that if there is asymmetry between the on-site energies of the end atoms, the forbidden transitions for $\Delta_1=\Delta_2$ become allowed.

-In Fig.~\ref{figure_v_mat}~(a) we plot the strength of the matrix element of velocity for all possible transitions depicted in Fig.~\ref{figure_thz}, for the case when the tight-binding parameters are defined as $\alpha=-4.657$~eV, $\beta=-3.548$~eV~\cite{al2014electronic}, $\Delta_1=\Delta_2=-0.1$~eV, and $N=36$.
-While in panel~(b) of the same figure we plot the transition dipole moment for the same tight-binding parameters for a range of $N$.
+In Fig.~\ref{figure_v_mat}~(a) we plot ${\left|\left\langle \psi_{f}\left|\hbar\hat{\boldsymbol{\mathrm{v}}}\right|\psi_{i}\right\rangle \right|}^{2}/\left| \alpha c^{2}\left(E_{f}-E_{i}\right)\right|$ corresponding to the absolute value of the oscillator strength, normalized by a dimensionless constant $3\hbar^{2}/\left(2m_{e}c^{2}\alpha\right)$ (which is of the order of unity~\cite{harrison2012electronic}) for the transitions between levels close to the HOMO and LUMO, for $N=36$ and the tight-binding parameters $\alpha=-4.657$~eV, $\beta=-3.548$~eV~\cite{al2014electronic}, and $\Delta_1=\Delta_2=-0.1$~eV.
+This plot is done in the matrix style adopted from Ref.~\cite{buchs2021metallic}, which study another carbon-based system exhibiting THz transitions.
+In panel~(b) of the same figure we plot the transition dipole moment for the same tight-binding parameters for a range of $N$.
 Here we have assumed that the metallic clusters terminating the edges results in the edge atom on-site energy differing from a carbon atom's on-site energy by 0.1 eV~\cite{valadbeigi2016ionization,kaiser2010experimental}.
 As can be seen from the figure, the strength of the LUMO-HOMO transition, i.e., between edge states, is of a comparable order of magnitude to the transitions associated with another mode.